the-modem-distro/pinephone_modem_sdk/README.md

 Next steps:
  1. Continue development of OpenQTI so it does handle everything it needs to without problems
  2. Continue development of OpenATFWD so we can register our own AT commands and subscribe to modem's notifications
+ 3. Fix GPS: A-GPS works, but GPS can be started but won't output any data over it's USB port, probably because it can't be properly set up from userspace because it's missing its blob

 NOTES:
 Proprietary recipes